 Red White and Blue Fruits

 The best part about creating a 4th of July fruit platter is the abundance of red white and blue fruits.
-Here are some of my favorites – just remember that if you want to use white fruits, you might need to use some kind of lemon juice to keep them white.
+Here are some of my favorites.
+J

-The platter part is east to put together – just buy a bunch or red, white, and blue fruits, some extra treats, and lay them out.
 I used strawberries, blueberries, blackberries, marshmallows, and graham crackers to create mine.
-Like I said above, you can use things like apples, pears, or bananas to add some white, but make sure you dip them in some kind of lemon juice solution (I usually do 1 tbs lemon to 1 cup of water.) so that they don’t turn brown.
-Just make sure you dry them off before adding to the platter.
+Like I said above, you can use things like apples, pears, or bananas to add some white.
+But make sure you dip them in some kind of lemon juice solution.
+I usually do 1 tbs lemon to 1 cup of water.
+This will help to avoid browning.

-You can also use different kinds of cookies – here I used graham crackers because my kids adore them and they scream summer to me.
+You can also use different kinds of cookies.
+I used graham crackers because my kids adore them and they scream summer to me.
 Other options would be sugar cookies, Nilla wafers, short bread, or biscotti.

 Making the swirled red white and blue dip is super simple as well.
 Make the fruit dip and separate into 3 different bowls before adding red or blue food coloring to two of the bowls.
 Fold the color in and you’ve got red, white, and blue fruit dip.